Our FTC disclosure's magnum opus awaits here. The following article was last updated on Oct 19, 2025 ...

 Crammed into a one-car garage with all of my other bikes, I clean and polish, tighten and torque, balance and replace.
 She's ready.
 I'm ready.

-Once Upon A Night Before Track Day
+Once Upon a Night Before Track Day

 This event begs for arrival the night before, the reasons being too numerous to count.

-Find Us At The Paddock
+Find Us at the Paddock

 In finding my friends, I notice that they've rented an optional quick-build roof structure.
-That comes in really handy as there is a bit of rain.
+That comes in really handy, as there is a bit of rain.
 It also blocks out wind.

 Rested and ready, it's time to park and pull my luggage from the bike.
 Most riders will haul their bikes on a trailer because it allows them to prepare everything at home.
 I don't have a trailer (yet) so I take pleasure in heading out on two wheels.

-You're Missing Some Bolts
+That Track Day Beginner is Missing Some Bolts

-Safety-minded and ready to ride, I coast into the inspection line where an elderly man of obvious understanding gives 'er a once-over.
+Safety-minded and ready to ride, I coast into the inspection line, where an elderly man of obvious understanding gives 'er a once-over.
 I'm simultaneously impressed and upset when he points out to me that one of my engine-mounting bolts is gone!

 At this point, I'm starting to get antsy.
-This is not the part where "everyone gets on the track and we all ride as fast as we want in whatever direction we like" but I figure you probably already know that.
-It's time to decide which group I'm going to ride in and which sub-group I prefer in terms of speed.
+This is not the part where "everyone gets on the track and we all ride as fast as we want in whatever direction we like," but I figure you probably already know that.
+It's time to decide which group I'm going to ride in and which subgroup I prefer in terms of speed.

-Class Is In Session
+Track Day Beginner Class Is in Session

-A man who I can only describe as having the physical features of Joseph "Joe" Cabot from "Reservoir Dogs" politely welcomes us to the room and invites us to seat ourselves.
+A man whom I can only describe as having the physical features of Joseph "Joe" Cabot from "Reservoir Dogs" politely welcomes us to the room and invites us to seat ourselves.
 He then continues on to explain the class itinerary while referencing the possibility of light rain.
 Lesson one kicks off almost immediately and I listen carefully to gather the basics.

-We're told not to pass (yet).
+They tell us not to pass (yet).
 Our first twenty-minute time slot will be mellow at most so that we get a feel for the track and learn what lines to target.
 Also, our designated instructor will make sure to point out where the corresponding towers are so that we can locate flags.

 Start Your Engines

 Next, we spend another twenty minutes in one gear.
-On my six-speed Seca, I opt to rail on third which works out nicely.
+On my six-speed Seca, I opt to rail on third, which works out nicely.
 I'm only just learning about my little bike being so responsive and durable!

 For our fourth session … leaning through a turn.
-By placing your seat diagonally right into the crack of your @$$, you can control a bike without using your handlebars at all whatsoever.
+By placing your seat diagonally right into the crack of your @$$, you can control a bike without using your handlebars whatsoever.
 This also happens to be what will in many cases bring a bike much lower to the ground but because you're gyroscopically balanced, the bike floats through as if all is normal.

-You're Free To Fly
+You're Free to Fly

 From this point on, everyone is as familiar with the track as they need to be.
 The friend who invited me joins us for a couple of novice sessions with his wife two-up.
-At some point they overtake me on a straightaway.
+At some point, they overtake me on a straightaway.
 That's not the awkward part.
 What really gets me is that she's wearing pink.

-Other surprise moments include the sudden appearance of Moto GP racer James Rispoli (videos below).
+Other surprise moments include the sudden appearance of MotoGP racer James Rispoli (videos below).
 Even with the fearlessly impressive performance of the advanced riders, this young racer stands out (way out).
 He runs laps around all of us and we're glad he's there to do so.

 I got so much track time that day that the phrase "know your limit" finally makes sense.
 At the very last opportunity to ride, I confidently opted out.
-I'll never forget what it was like attending my first track day just as I'll never forget removing myself from it because I'd had my fill … for now.
+I'll never forget what it was like attending my first track day beginner outing, just as I'll never forget removing myself from it because I'd had my fill … for now.

 What Experience Would You Like To Share About Motorcycle Track Days?